 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Learning Center Experience

 As information security breaches, cyberattacks, and online threats continue to make news around the world, organizations are looking for qualified executives with an advanced degree and experience in the field to lead the development of critical infrastructures.
 In fact, employment of information systems managers is projected to grow by 15% from 2014 to 2024.*

 Kaplan University's master's degree program is designed to prepare you for leadership roles directing and protecting critical information infrastructures.
 You'll study how to develop, implement, evaluate, and update the security policies and practices that help organizations respond effectively to cyber attacks.
 As a graduate, you'll could be skilled in the management of information continuity, asset clarification and control, compliance management, incident response, and secure administration of information systems.

-At this time, residents of the following states may not enroll in the Master of Science in Cybersecurity Management: Delaware and Kentucky.
+At this time, residents of Kentucky may not enroll in the Master of Science in Cybersecurity Management.

 Program outcomes for this degree include:

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.

 Courses within the Master of Science in Cybersecurity Management could help students develop the following skills: